Tutorial

 This will create a new PythonTest target, dependent on the MyLibrary target.

-A list of dependent targets can be defined with the DEPENDS argument, which accepts multiple values.
+A list of dependent targets can be defined with the DEPENDS option, which accepts multiple values.

 After building the project, running CTest will display the tests as follows: